emilk/drop-merge-sort/README.md

 On the simple end of the spectrum there are `O(N²)` algorithms that perform extremely well when there are only one or two elements out of place, or the list is very short (a few hundred elements at most).
 Examples include [Insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) and [Coctail sort](https://en.wikipedia.org/wiki/Cocktail_shaker_sort).

-Drop-Merge sort finds an interesting middle-ground – it is reasonably simple (around 50 lines of code), yet manages to perform well for long lists.
+Drop-Merge sort finds an interesting middle-ground – it is reasonably simple (less than 100 lines of code), yet manages to perform well for long lists.
 Note, however, that Drop-Merge sort depends on another sorting algorithm (e.g. quick-sort) for sorting the out-of-order elements.

 # Limitations and future work
 Drop-Merge sort is not stable, which means it will not keep the order of equal elements.

 Drop-Merge sort does not sort [in-situ](https://en.wikipedia.org/wiki/In-place_algorithm), but will use `O(K)` extra memory, where `K` is the number of elements out-of-order.

-There is a worst-case scenario where all elements are in order, except for the last few who are smaller than all the preceding ones.
-In this case the algorithm will back-track and drop all the initial elements and keep only the last.
-The behavior of this is still `O(N⋅log(N))` comparisons, but it will use `O(N)` extra memory and be around 6x slower than the standard Rust sort.
-We could potentially improve this by detecting large back-tracking and handle it by either simply stopping the back-tracking, or maybe by dividing the input at the problem boundary and recursing, before finally merging the sorted sub-ranges.

 The algorithms uses `recency=8` which means it can handle no more than 8 outliers in a row.
 This number was chosen by experimentation, and could perhaps be adjusted dynamically for increased performance.

-Another improvement would be to detect cases where the input is does not conform to the working hypothesis of being partially-sorted.

 # Other implementations
 * C++: [https://github.com/adrian17/cpp-drop-merge-sort](https://github.com/adrian17/cpp-drop-merge-sort)